|Nutrition Facts (per serving)|

 4 teaspoons sugar

 - 2 cups fresh or frozen thawed whole kernel corn (cooked)

 4 large eggs

 4 cups milk

-- In a lightly buttered casserole dish, combine flour, salt, and sugar; mix in corn and melted butter.
+In a lightly buttered casserole dish, combine flour, salt, and sugar; mix in melted butter and corn.
 Beat eggs and add to milk.
 Stir into the corn mixture.
 Preheat oven to 450 degrees F.

 Place in oven for 10 minutes.
 Remove and stir with long prong fork, disturbing the top as little as possible.